AnteJR/Vote_Now/README.md

 * Finish the music and sounds
 * Have a better code optimization and modularity

-### 05.08 (about 5 hours)
+### 05.08 (about 3 hours)
 The code has been optimized to the best of my abilities, and the music/sounds have been fully implemented.
 As fas as I'm concerned, the project is finished.
+It has been uploaded on itch.io and is functionning there.

 ________________________
 I own all of the visual and audio assets except for the fonts [Old Newspaper Types](https://www.dafont.com/oldnewspapertypes.font) and [Kitchen Sink](https://polyducks.itch.io/kitchen-sink-textmode-font), both of which are free to use with attribution.
 All visuals were made using [Aseprite](https://www.aseprite.org/).
 All audio was made using [BeepBox](https://www.beepbox.co/).